Claim: The Canadian $2 bill (or $5 bill or $10 bill) depicts the U.S. flag flying over Parliament.

 This one does look quite a bit like an American flag at first glance, but the crest (the dark spot in the lower right-hand corner) gives it away as the Red Ensign again:

-Paranoid Americans used to look for Soviet Communists under their beds.
+Frightened Americans used to look for Soviet Communists under their beds.
 Who'd have thought Canadians would top that by looking for American flags over their Parliament?